ksalehi/SafeScroll/readme.md

 ### Gun Violence

-Use SafeScroll to broadly block out news stories of gun violence, or narrow it in on particularly relevant events.
+Use SafeScroll to broadly block out news stories of gun violence, or narrow it down to particularly relevant events by entering custom settings.

 ![guns]

 ### Hate Language

-Screen out hateful language from social media.
+Screen out hate speech from social media.

-![racist]
+![racism]

+### Customize settings

+Users can create new categories and sub-fields and remove existing ones to customize what content is blocked.

+![options_page]

 ### Powerful

-Intended as a powerful tool to assist survivors after traumatic events, SafeScroll is at home screening out massive amounts of news sources.
-Here we're blocking all stories related to Trump -- with a couple unhidden that we decided we wanted to peek at.
+SafeScroll is a powerful tool for screening out unwanted material, whether it's a relatively rare term or a name that's over the news.
+Here we're blocking all stories related to Donald Trump -- with a couple unhidden that we decided we wanted to peek at.

 ![trump]

 ### Widely Applicable

 While SafeScroll was built to address very serious issues, the same technology is just as adept handling more frivolous applications.
-New episode of Game of Thrones released that you haven't gotten to?
+Haven't gotten to the latest episode of Game of Thrones?
 Afraid of spoilers?
 Block out all mentions of Game of Thrones and related words until you get caught up!

 ![got]